Homemade Dumplings Recipe (“Grandma’s Dumplings”)

 Here’s my original post — pretty sad huh?!

-When I was growing up, my Mom made the BEST stew and dumplings.
+When I was growing up, my Mom made the BEST stew and dumplings (I don’t have her stew posted yet, but here’s a good Guinness Stew recipe you could try).
 I didn’t have any trouble replicating this recipe back when I used nasty old Bisquick, which still has trans fats (partially hydrogenated soybean or cottonseed oil to be exact – gross!), but finding a good homemade recipe has not been easy.

 The other day I tried again and instead of the high, light, fluffy-liciousness that Mom used to make, here’s what I got, nothing but hard dense blobs of blech: